bluewoodadam/companion-module-softron-multicamlogger/companion/HELP.md

 ## Actions

 - **Add Marker** add a text note to the log.
+Companion variables may be used in the marker text.
 This action will only work when logging is in the running state.
 - **Change Angle (Take)** Swap Program and Preview
 - **Set Preview** Choose the angle for Preview.
 The list of available inputs should update when the module is started.
 - **Set Program** Choose the angle for Program.
 The list of available inputs should update when the module is started.